zangrand/ansible-k8s/README.md

 ### By kubectl
 The kubectl command line tool is available on the master node.
 If you wish to access the cluster remotely please see the following guide: https://kubernetes.io/docs/tasks/tools/install-kubectl/.
 In case of Kubernetes has been deployed on OpenStack, you can enable your local kubectl to access the cluster through the Keystone authentication.
-To do it, copy all files contained into the folder ansible-k8s/config/ to $HOME/.kube/ .
-The tls-ca-bundle.pem file is CA certificate required by the CloudVeneto OpenStack base cloud.
-Do not forget to source the openrc.sh with your Openstack credentials and OS_CACERT variable set.
-Please use your CA certificate, if required.
+To do it, copy all files contained into the folder ansible-k8s/config/ to $HOME/.kube/.
+Do not forget to source the openrc.sh with your Openstack credentials (the same used in the openstack_config.yaml file above) and OS_CACERT variable set.
 Edit $HOME/.kube/config and set the IP address of your new K8S master.

 ### By dashboards